exercism/common-lisp/exercises/concept/leslies-lists/.docs/hints.md

 ## 4. Removing a thing from the list

 - An idiomatic way to remove the first item of a list is to use a function which can separate the `cdr` of the list from the `car` of the list.
-In the Hyperspec one can find a [page][hyperspec-rest] describing one of the functions to do this.
+In the Hyperspec one can find a [page][hyper-rest] describing one of the functions to do this.

 ## 5. Bigger lists out of smaller lists